-Jane’s diverse and wide-ranging toolkit of professional skills includes:
+Jane’s toolkit of professional skills includes:

 - Coaching & mentoring communication skills

-- Storytelling and workshop leader
+- Storyteller and workshop leader in true-life storytelling